-“And hath raised us up together, and made us sit together in heavenly places in Christ Jesus" (Ephesians 2:6).
+“And hath raised us up together, and made us sit together in heavenly places in Christ Jesus.”
+(Ephesians 2:6)

 The Bible clearly identifies the resurrection of Christ as central to the Christian message, just as crucial as the atoning death of Christ.
-“If Christ be not raised, your faith is vain; ye are yet in your sins" (I Corinthians 15:17).
+“If Christ be not raised, your faith is vain; ye are yet in your sins” (1 Corinthians 15:17).
 And just as surely as Christ is raised, we who have put our faith in Him shall be raised.

 What kind of body will we have then?
-“We shall be like Him; for we shall see Him as He is" (I John 3:2).
-In His resurrection body He could appear and disappear (John 20:19), pass through closed doors (v.
+“We shall be like him; for we shall see him as he is” (1 John 3:2).
+In His resurrection body, He could appear and disappear (John 20:19), pass through closed doors (v.
 26), be felt by others (Matthew 28:9; John 20:27), eat food (Luke 24:42, 43), and He eventually rose into heaven (Acts 1:9).